Robert-van-Engelen/Forth500/manual.md

 File names and extensions are case sensitive on the PC-E500(S), but drive names are not.

-This ends our introduction to the essential basics of Forth.
+This ends our introduction of the basics of Forth.

 ## Stack effects